 While the purchase of new vehicles is generally considered to provide a financial return because of the greater attractiveness of these vehicles to passengers, new zero emission vehicles are unlikely to attract higher passenger growth than new conventional diesel vehicles.
 However, while operators currently require financial support towards the price differential, different approaches to the provision of Government financial support and different financing solutions and models may help to reduce this differential.

 Based on a business case that is mainly dependent on environmental and health benefits, as well as any wider economic benefits associated with the technological advances required to achieve decarbonisation, the value for money of further Government financial support is at best unclear under current appraisal criteria.
-In addition, at a potential total cost of a further £50 million to £100 million in addition to the £120 million already announced, it is unclear whether this recommendation would be considered affordable by the Scottish Government.
+In addition, at a potential total cost of a further £50 million to £100 million in addition to the funding already announced, it is unclear whether this recommendation would be considered affordable by the Scottish Government.

 3. Public Acceptability